Skip to footer content

 USING IRONPDF

-If you've ever struggled with the headache of generating formatted PDF files in ASP.NET C#, you know how frustrating it can be.
-The need for professional invoices, detailed reports, and official documents is a constant, but the complexity of traditional PDF APIs often gets in the way.
+If you've ever struggled with generating formatted PDF files in ASP.NET C#, you know how frustrating it can be.
+The need for professional invoices, detailed reports, and official documents is constant, but traditional PDF APIs often get in the way with their complexity.

 What Makes PDF Generation Essential in ASP.NET Core?

-The ability to convert HTML content directly to PDF format opens up powerful possibilities.
-You can leverage your existing HTML and CSS knowledge to create beautifully formatted PDF documents without learning complex PDF-specific APIs.
+The ability to convert HTML content to PDF directly opens up practical possibilities.
+You can use your existing HTML and CSS knowledge to create beautifully formatted PDF documents without learning complex PDF-specific APIs.
 This approach allows you to generate PDF files from your existing web pages, Razor views, or custom HTML strings with minimal effort.

 Setting up IronPDF in your ASP.NET Core project is straightforward using the NuGet Package Manager.
-Open your Package Manager Console in Visual Studio and run the following command:
+Open your Package Manager Console in Visual Studio and run the following command, or use the .NET CLI:

 Install-Package IronPdf

-How to Create PDF Documents from Simple HTML String?
+How Do You Create PDF Documents from HTML Strings?

 using IronPdf;